• ECTS

 Program

-In M1, students follow the UEs Physiopathologie cellulaire et cancer and Biologie cellulaire (UEs in English).
-They choose 4 to 5 UEs among several UEs common to other courses, thus allowing the definition of a personalized curriculum for a total of 30 ECTS.
-A consolidation in English is proposed
+In M1, students take the courses Cellular Physiopathology and Cancer and Cell Biology (courses taught in English).
+They choose 4 to 5 courses from among several courses shared with other programs, allowing them to define a personalized curriculum for a total of 30 ECTS credits.
+English language consolidation is offered.

-In M2, the course is taught entirely in English, but students have the choice of taking their exams in English or in French.
-In addition to the common core taught to all students (choice of two common core courses among five), students follow two compulsory specific courses ("Principles of Cancer Biology" and "Cancer Therapy") and a specific course of their choice ("Genomeintegrity and Cancer" or "Cell Fate and plasticity" or, from 2023, "Immunopathology-Oncology).
-The theoretical teaching counts for 25 ECTS.
+In M2, the course is taught entirely in English, but students can choose to take their exams in English or French.
+In addition to the core curriculum offered to all students (choice of two core courses from five), students take two specific compulsory courses ("Principles of Cancer Biology" and "Cancer Therapy") and one specific course of their choice ("Genome Integrity and Cancer" or "Cell Fate and Plasticity" or, from 2023, "Immunopathology-Oncology").Theoretical teaching accounts for 25 ECTS credits.

-In the first year (M1), students undertake the teaching units (UE) of Cellular Physiopathology, Cell Biology and Genomics, all of which are taught in English, and theywill choose 3-4 options of UE shared with other courses.
-This defines a personalised curriculum of 30-35 ECTS credits.
+In the first year (M1), students undertake the teaching units (UE) of Cellular Physiopathology, Cell Biology, and Genomics, all of which are taught in English, and they will choose 3-4 options of UE shared with other courses.
+This defines a personalized curriculum of 30-35 ECTS credits.
 Reinforcement of English is provided.

 Read more